Macular degeneration is a common eye condition that often manifests in people over 50 and can lead to vision loss or even legal blindness.

 While genetics may play a part in your chance of developing macular degeneration, it doesn’t have to be an inevitable part of ageing.

 Modifiable risk factors play an important role in the development of macular degeneration.
 You can boost your defences by not smoking, which can double your risk of the condition, and you can further bolster your armoury by maintaining healthy blood pressure and cholesterol levels.

-Also, follow Amelia’s simple tips for protecting your eyes.
+Also, follow these simple tips for protecting your eyes.
 You won’t be sorry you did.

-These suggestions will not only help to reduce the risk of macular degeneration and they’re also great for promoting good health in general.
+These suggestions will not only help to reduce the risk of macular degeneration, they are also great for promoting good health in general.
 As far as your eyes go, book in a regular annual eye test, eat well, exercise and drink plenty of water and green tea, and you’ll be seeing well into your later years.

 Some nutritional supplements may also slow the progression of macular degeneration, but you should always discuss this and any other change to your health plan with a medical professional.
 And if you have concerns about macular degeneration, it may be time to see your local optometrist for an eye test.

 Do you have, or worry about, macular degeneration?
 Are there any tips you’d like to share with our members?